 – It’s going to get a lot worse unless we start acting now.

 An important fact to be emphasized is that carbon dioxide in the atmosphere just adds up.
 So even if we stabilize global production of carbon dioxide, things will just get worse as we add to the total.
 For a few years 2014-2016 it looked like CO2 production was stabilizing, but then the trend turned worse, and last year accelerated it.
 Here is the current chart.

-As we just noted, even a stable value of CO2 emission means things are getting worse, because it is the total amount of CO2 in the atmosphere that drives temperature change, and it all adds up.
+As we just noted, even a stable value of CO2 emission means things are getting worse, because it is the total amount of CO2 in the atmosphere that drives temperature change.
 The stable value was attractive, because it seemed to indicate that CO2 had finally peaked and might start to decline.
 And the decline might mean the total CO2 could be bounded.
 We’re now back to worrying about the peak, with no idea how bad things will get.

 Scientists have given us a so-called carbon budget—the maximum amount of CO2 we can add to the atmosphere and still escape dangerous, irreversible changes.
 Every bit we add counts against the budget.
-We have to find a way to get carbon dioxide production down toward zero, and things will get worse until that happens.
+We have to find a way to get carbon dioxide production down toward zero, and things will continue getting worse until we get all the way there.
 According to the last international climate study, CO2 production needs to drop 45% by 2030 and reach 0 by 2050 if we want to keep the temperature increase under 1.5 ºC.

 – Can’t we just pull the carbon dioxide back out later?